| |

 Since the Sixties, the Western world has adopted a

-"laissez faire" mentality
+"laissez faire"

-toward sex and the results have been disastrous.
+mentality toward sex and the results have been disastrous.

-Up to the sixties, men were the
+Up to the sixties, men were the ones that

-ones that tended to betray their wives.
+tended to betray their wives.

 The trend now is for both men

-excitement of having an affair.
-Such an irresponsible and hedonistic
+and women to explore the excitement of having an affair.
+Such an

-approach to marriage has made virtually tens of millions susceptible to
+virtually tens of millions susceptible to

-incurable venereal
+incurable venereal diseases.
+Irresponsible

-Irresponsible sexuality not only brings devastation in
+sexuality not only brings devastation in the lives of the guilty but also of

-the lives of the guilty but also of poor innocent mates who end up being
+poor innocent mates who end up being infected with deadly disease through no

-infected with deadly disease through no fault of their own.
+fault of their own.

-scourge of AIDS is presently decimating Sub-Saharan Africa.
-Whole nations run the risk of
+The scourge of AIDS is presently decimating Sub-Saharan Africa.
+Whole

-disappearing within the next twenty years because of sexual irresponsibility and because
+the next twenty years because of sexual irresponsibility and because

-marriage infidelity is rampant.
-The same scourge is spreading through the rest
+The same scourge is spreading through the rest of the world and will

-of the world and will continue to, in spite of superficial and
+continue to, in spite of superficial and

-partially effective safe
+partially effective “safe sex” campaigns.

-The commandment forbidding adultery was meant to spare
+The commandment forbidding adultery was meant to

-It was also meant to spare hundreds of millions of innocent children the agony of seeing their parents
+of millions of innocent children the agony of seeing their parents

 die and be left to fend for themselves in horrendous circumstances.

-When God entrenched this commandment in the The great Code, He gave mankind
+this commandment in the The great Code, He gave mankind a gift that the many

-a gift that the many have never appreciated.
-It was meant to protect the family unit; it was meant to protect children
+have never appreciated.
+It was meant to protect the family unit; it was

-from the psychological anguish of seeing their families fall apart; It was
+meant to protect children from the psychological anguish of seeing their

-meant to spare millions the agony of incurable venereal diseases and the
+families fall apart; It was meant to spare millions the agony of incurable

-certain premature death that follows diseases such as AIDS.
-A
+venereal diseases and the certain premature death that follows diseases such

-loving, Divine Mind who is
+loving, Divine Mind who

 deeply concerned about